mildsunrise/guifi-earth/README.md

 Want to customize your KML a bit?
 No worries, it's simple and straightforward.

-The `model.jade` is the template which is used to produce the KML.
-It is intuitive to read and modify, but you may want to learn the basics of [KML][kml] and [Jade][jade] to do bigger things.
+The `model` folder contains the files which are used to produce the KML.
+It can be intimidating at first, and you should learn the basics of [KML][kml] and [Jade][jade] to do more things.
+There are four templates:

+ * **root.jade**: It produces the "root" folder, the one which gets added when you open the KML.
+You normally don't want to modify this.
+ * **zone.jade**: It produces every zone folder and sorts his contents (to put supernodes first, and other nodes later).
+You normally don't want to modify this.
+ * **node.jade**: It produces every node placemark.
+It styles that placemark (icon, color, description) according to the node's properties.
+ * **links.jade**: It produces a folder, and puts lines representing links inside of that folder.

+Take the appropiate one depending on what you want to customize, open it in the editor and play with it.
+There are some annotations to guide you (lines that start with `//` or `//-`).

-Once you have modified the template, just call `compile.coffee` again.
+Once you have made some modifications, just call `compile.coffee` again.
 And if you made a nice change, I encourage you to contribute it so everyone can have it too. :)